‘This is really difficult’: Florida reporter gets emotional while covering death of another journalist

 “This is really difficult to cover.
 It is very emotional here at ORMC.
 I’m not even going to turn the camera because there are people here who knew that reporter.
 His fiancée and I were just embracing.
 I will say this, it is nice to see all the media come together in solidarity in this moment.
 This is every reporter’s absolutely worst nightmare.
 We go home at night afraid that something like this will occur and that is what happened here.
 We have learned that a fellow reporter has died while covering a shooting.
 There are members of his family here along with his fiancée who are incredibly distraught tonight.
 There are other media people who are corraled together and standing in solidarity tonight as one of our own has passed.”

-Those in the WAVY TV 10 market may recognize Munoz.
+Those in the WAVY TV 10 market may recognize Munoz’ name.
 She joined the Hampton Roads Show as a co-host in 2015.

 Dylan Lyons’ family started a GoFundMe to pay for the cost of his funeral.